track

 Disclaimer: Administration and technique varies among clinics and physicians.
 Described below is how I perform sessions in the office.

 When performed as part of therapy, the individual is given a dose of ketamine that creates a non-ordinary state of consciousness (NOSC) similar to a psychedelic “trip.”
-The intensity of this experience varies, and is dose and individual dependent.
+The intensity of this experience varies and is dose and individual-dependent.

-This is a result of the dissociative nature of the drug: the brain regions of the thalamus dissociate from frontal cortex, allowing the limbic system (emotion) and frontal cortex (cognition) to communicate with little ego interference (as mentioned above).
+This is a result of the dissociative nature of the drug: the brain regions of the thalamus dissociate from the frontal cortex, allowing the limbic system (emotion) and frontal cortex (cognition) to communicate with little ego interference (as mentioned above).
 Ego defenses and judgments cease and one experiences pure being without added narration.

 Many patients find the experience of dissociating essential to healing, not just a “side effect.”
-One may have visions, insights, discoveries or other experiences in the dissociative state, which prove incredibly beneficial – if not necessary – for recovery.
+One may have visions, insights, discoveries, or other experiences in the dissociative state, which prove incredibly beneficial – if not necessary – for recovery.

 No one can tell you what you will experience with ketamine; it is uniquely personal.
 You may feel “out of it” directly after your session and wish to have a cozy night at home with some good food and your favorite book.
 You will likely have an immediate shift in your state that is more positive, and if not positive, at least neutral.